Confidentiality of patient information and information sharing

 - your name, address, telephone number(s), date of birth and next of kin;

 - details of each contact that we have had with you, including home visits and telephone consultations;

 - records of your health and wellbeing, including reports from other health and care providers;

 - details of your care and treatments, including test results and investigations that have been undertaken; and

 - relevant information from people who care for you, including other health and care providers, carers and relatives.

 This information is referred to as Person Confidential Data and we are mandated to ensure that it is treated in confidence and with respect, using the Caldicott Principles as our basis for managing your information.

-For more information please download our leaflet 'Confidentiality of patient information and information sharing'.
+For more information please download our leaflet 'Protection and Use of patient information leaflet'.